-After the onset of the latest global financial crisis, which was initiated by the collapse of US mortgage loan markets in 2007, the importance of international policy coordination for financial market regulation has been emphasized as a prerequisite to restrain the contagion of financial crisis.
-The effective financial coordination became a critical issue since the US financial crisis had caused the collapse of the global financial system and real economies at the global level in an unprecedented speed with little effective international policy coordination to restrain the spill-over effect of the crisis.
+After the onset of the latest global financial crisis, which was initiated by the collapse of US mortgage loan markets in 2007, the importance of international policy coordination for financial regulation has been emphasized as a prerequisite to restrain the global contagion of financial crisis.
+The effective financial coordination became a critical issue since the US financial crisis had caused the collapse of the global financial system and real economies at the global level in an unprecedented speed with little effective international policy coordination mechanism to restrain the spill-over of the crisis.

 The latest experience of the global financial crisis confirmed the fact that a well-organized international policy coordination mechanism is essential for effective renovation of financial systems due to the cross-border externalities caused by the multinational financial intermediaries.
-Motivated by the latest experiences of the cross-b0rder contagion of financial crisis, this paper examines optimal international policy coordination mechanism in financial regulation considering strong cross-border externalities in financial regulation and monitoring efforts via the multinational banking sectors.
-Moreover, we focus on how the asymmetric decision making process of the financial regulatory policies influences the effectiveness of the international policy coordination mechanism for financial regulation.
+Motivated by the latest experiences of the cross-border contagion of financial crisis, this paper examines optimal international policy coordination mechanism in financial regulation considering strong cross-border externalities in financial regulation and monitoring efforts via the multinational banking sectors.
+Moreover, we focus on how the asymmetric political influences of financial sectors affect the effectiveness of the international policy coordination mechanism for financial regulation.